tidymodels/shinymodels/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to use shinymodels:

+Step 1: Load {shinymodels}.
 ``` r
 library(shinymodels)
 #> Registered S3 method overwritten by 'tune':